-The multi-hyphenate comedian-emceebodybuilder credits the foundations of his success with joining the Marines.
-The discipline acquired in the most notoriously tough branch of the military transferred over to every other facet of life, allowing him to tackle increasingly difficult goals.
+The multi-hyphenate comedian-emcee-TV personality-bodybuilder credits the foundations of his success with joining the Marines straight out of high school.
+The discipline acquired at Pariss Island transferred over to every other facet of life, allowing him to tackle increasingly difficult goals.
 Here, he shares his best advice for building the life you want.